 So you’re wondering where to live in Manchester?
 Then let’s get on and explore the 20 best places to live in Manchester.
 Remember that these rankings are purely based on what our verified HomeViews reviewers think of the developments they themselves live in.

 Chapel Wharf, by Dandara Living, is our residents’ second favourite.
-Located right in the heart of Manchester, this development offers a range of studio to 2-bed apartments, while residents benefit from a pet-friendly policy, an onsite gym and car/bike parking.
+Located right in the heart of Manchester, this development offers a range of studio to two-bed apartments, while residents benefit from a pet-friendly policy, an onsite gym and car/bike parking.
 As well as this, the development is just moments away from Manchester’s famous shopping, entertainment and cultural scenes.

 New Maker Yards features 275 homes with a mix of one, two and three-bedroom apartments in the heart of Middlewood Locks.
 The development is located only 10 minutes away from Salford Central and 14 minutes from Spinningfields and Manchester city centre.
 New Maker Yards was built around three historic canal basins and is bounded by the River Irwell.
 Residents have access to a wide range of amenities, including 24-hour security, a Seven Bro7hers bar & restaurant and a Co-op store.
 There is also a residents’ club room for a connected workspace, big screen, and free coffee.